 Now that it does – how will the anti-dumping mechanism be used?

-Between January 1 and June 1, 2021 a new department will be created in the Georgian Competition Agency, which will receive and consider appeals on possible dumping activities.
+Between January 1 and June 1, 2021 a new department will be created in the Georgian Competition Agency, which will receive and consider reports of alleged dumping practices.

 Head of the Competition Agency Irakli Lekvinadze explains how the department will function: “We will look into a case only if more than 50% of the representatives of the local industry will put this problem on the agenda.
 However, their combined market share must not be less than 25%.
 We will then study the issue raised, and determine if the case is one of dumping.
 Finally, we will prepare a report, which we will send to the government for a response.”